Skip to Content

 Team Based Representation

 Clients who choose Burrows Law Group for estate conflicts often tell us that they value having a team that looks at the whole picture.
-Our attorneys bring different backgrounds in probate related disputes, family law, and small business matters, and we collaborate internally when a case touches more than one area.
+Our attorneys bring different backgrounds in probate-related disputes, family law, and small business matters, and we collaborate internally when a case touches more than one area.
 For you, this can mean a more coordinated strategy when questions about a divorce decree, child support obligation, or company ownership affect who should inherit specific assets.

 Personalized Case Assignment & Client Care